rbatra2000/tufte-project-template/README.md

 **This is a process I have duct-taped together for my own use.** _Use it with caution!_ That said, I do hope for others to use this & I will work on requests and review PRs.
 If you have suggestiosn, please share them.

 ### Example
-Included is a file `sample.md` that is used to generate the [example project page](https://amritkwatra.com/research/splatoverflow) linked above.
+Included is a file `examples/sample.md` that is used to generate the [example project page](https://amritkwatra.com/research/splatoverflow) linked above.
 Assets to generate this webpage are included in the `assets` folder.
 Examining the structure of this sample could be a useful starting point for making your own website.

+`examples/blog.md` shows how the same template could be used to generate a blog page.
+This mostly has to do with how frontmatter is structured and handled.
+Take a look at the example if you want to see how it works.
+The steps for generating the html are the same as other examples.

 #### Screenshots
 **Light Mode:**